openl2m/openl2m/docs/code/debugging.rst

 Debugging
 =========

-When running the built-in web server, and with DEBUG=True in *settings.py*, the code will spit out lots of debugging information, about what functions are being called, what important stuff they do, and more.
+When running the built-in web server, and with DEBUG=True in *settings.py*, the web server will produce lots of console debugging information, about what functions are being called, what they do, and more.
 The output shown is produced by inserting lots of calls to *dprint()* in the code.

 *dprint()* is defined in switches.utils, and if DEBUG=True will log to the logger configured.